microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chats-getAllmessage-delta.md

 ### Example 2: Retrieving additional changes

-Using the `@odata.deltaLink` from the last request in the last round, you can get only those messages that changed (by being added, or updated) in that channel since then.
+Using the `@odata.deltaLink` from the last request in the last round, you can get only those messages that changed (by being added, or updated) since then.
 Your request should look like the following, assuming you prefer to keep the same maximum page size in the response:

 #### Request